The basement offers the perfect living space for a guest room, den, or activity room.

 Just like a fireplace needs a chimney, so too does a wood burning stove need a vent made of prefabricated metal or masonry that is proof against the heat.

-And since installing a chimney requires that the exit point is above the roof, it may be difficult to install such a vent in your home without extensive work.
+And since installing a chimney requires the exit point above the roof, it may not be easy to install such a vent in your home without extensive work.